opensearch-project/documentation-website/_observing-your-data/metricsanalytics.md

 ---

-## Configuring Prometheus to send metrics data to OpenSearch
+## Configuring Prometheus to send metric data to OpenSearch

 You must first create a connection from [Prometheus](https://prometheus.io/) to OpenSearch using the [SQL plugin](https://github.com/opensearch-project/sql).
 You can then configure a connection to Prometheus by using the `_datasources` configuration API endpoint.